newprice247/Portfolio-mod-2/README.md

 * There is a responsive Navbar at the top of the page with buttons that, when clicked, will take the user to those specific parts of the page.
 * There is a hero banner under the navbar with an image, and in the lower right corner a p element with filler text.
-* The About Me section includes a picture of me, and filler text as a placeholder as a description of myself.
+* The About Me section includes a picture of me, and filler text as a placeholder for what could be a description of myself.
-* The Work section includes five projects, the first one being the first project we worked on in module 1 which is larger than the rest, and 4 placeholder projects.
+* The Work section includes five projects, the first one being the Horiseon project we worked on in module 1 (which is larger than the rest) and 4 placeholder projects.
 The Horiseon project, when clicked, takes the user to the deployed website of that project.
 The placeholder projects, when clicked, take the user to my Github profile.
 This section is responsive, and when viewed on a smaller screen will collapse into a single column with the five projects stacked one on the other.
 * The Contact Me section includes various ways to contact me, and when clicked, will take the user to my profile on those specific websites.
 The phone number listed, when viewed on a phone and clicked or tapped, will auto-fill the keypad with my phone number for ease of access.
 * The website as a whole is responsive, and will display as a column on smaller devices, with certain elements reduced in size to compensate.